gael-cms/gaeilgeoir/README.md

 ## Testing Your Changes

+To test changes to translation files for site specific translations, you need to push your changes to a fork / branch and update the URL used in `chrome/gaeilgeoir.js` (in the `fetchDomainTranslations` function `fetch` call).

+### Chrome

 To test local changes to the extension, go to `chrome://extensions/` in your browser.

 Click 'Load Unpacked', navigate to the `Gaeilgeoir/chrome` directory and hit 'Select' (Developer Mode most be enabled in the top right of the screen).

 To pick up changes you've made locally you must hit the refresh/reload button on the extension card in `chrome://extensions/`.

-To test changes to translation files for site specific translations, you need to push your changes to a fork / branch and update the URL used in `chrome/gaeilgeoir.js` (in the `fetchDomainTranslations` function `fetch` call).
+### Firefox

+Zip your files so that symbolically linked files are resolved: e.g. `cd firefox/ &&  zip -r firefox.zip * `

+Go to `about:debugging#/runtime/this-firefox` in your browser.

+Click 'Load Temporary Add-on...', navigate to your zip file directory and hit 'Open'.

+To pick up changes you've made locally you must hit the 'Reload' button on the bottom of extension card in `about:debugging#/runtime/this-firefox`.